The Beatles Have Landed

 On the 9th of February 1964, the screams from New York could almost be heard all the way over in the Beatles' native Liverpool.
 That was the day the lads first played "The Ed Sullivan Show," and a phenomenon was officially born.

 The teens of America – tens of millions of whom tuned in to watch – knew they were looking at the future.

 Sullivan and crew weren't so sure.

 Sullivan himself preferred less controversial acts on his show, though he knew the Beatles would bring in viewers and he certainly wasn't opposed to the publicity.
 As for Sullivan's colleagues – his musical director declared of the Beatles, "I give them a year."
 Rarely has a prediction been quite so wrong.

-John Lennon would have turned 72 years old today, and later this week marks the 38th anniversary of Ed Sullivan's death.
+John Lennon, born Oct.
+9, 1940, would have turned 75 today, and later this week marks the anniversary of Sullivan's death in October 1974.
 It's amazing to think how many years have passed since that first blush of Beatlemania hit the States – but the music still sounds just as good.